Luther-Gray/other-heaven/content/blog/localKanyeFan.md

 # "Luther I want to tell you MY favorite artist now!"

 You know I thought about adding a guestbook/comment section just recently, but now I'm sitting here rubbing my chin like- "Naahhhhh, that's not a good fucking idea buddy!"
-Some nasty rat will crawl in, on their hands and knees, sniffling-"Have you listened to that new PartyNextDoor?"
+Some nasty rat will skitter in, sniffling-"Have you listened to that new PartyNextDoor?"
 "Hey man, what about Future, I saw DS2 on your scroll bro.
 Come on bro.
 Can't trust these hoooooeeees bro."

 You and I, we're cordial.
 Y'know?
 Author and reader.
 We have a harmonious relationship that transcends time and space.
 You wouldn't want to throw that away just to tell me, "Actually, I thought Whole Lotta Mid was great!
 And that new thang?
 I Am Music? *chef kiss*"